 Even though your regular school sports might be cancelled, it doesn’t mean you should give up on exercising altogether.
 You can take it easy by going for a walk or run, or trying something different!
 There are hundreds of apps that you can follow that have at-home yoga classes, pilates, F45 workouts, strengthening workouts, HIIT training and more 💪

 Last but definitely not least, switch off for the day and have some ‘me’ time.
 Everyone has their own way of doing this, whether it be putting on a movie or TV show, doing a puzzle, reading a book or listening to your favourite podcast.
 Take some time to do this.
 Just because you’re home all the time now, doesn’t mean you have to use your free time to study, that’s not how this works.
 Take some time out!

-This is new and confusing for all of us.
-Online school is a shock to the system for some, and it’s going to take time to adjust.
+This is confusing for all of us.
+Online school is a shock to the system for some, and it’s going to take time to adjust again.
 Just remember, it’s important that you treat your online school days as regular school days so that you maintain some routine and structure.
 Not only will this help you with your school work, but it will also keep you sane and will stop you from going stir crazy.